1 COLLECTING, CONTROLLING, AND PROCESSING YOUR PERSONAL

 This Notice may change from time to time.
 The most up-to-date version is published on our website.
 We will tell you about any changes that affect you by way of an e-mail, in writing, or by a notice on our website as appropriate.

 1.3 WHO CONTROLS YOUR PERSONAL DATA AND HOW CAN YOU CONTACT THEM?

-Stobart Air UC is the “data controller” of all Personal Data that we collect and process.
-“Stobart Air” (we/us/our) primarily refers to Stobart Air UC, the main operating company of the Stobart Air group, and, where appropriate, to other companies in the Stobart Air group or other entities over which Stobart Air exercises management control.
-Stobart Air is registered in Ireland with registration number 28858
+Stobart Air UC is the “Data Controller” of all Personal Data we collect and process.
+“Stobart Air” primarily refers to Stobart Air UC, and where appropriate, to other companies in the Group or entities over which we exercise control.
+We are registered in Ireland with registration number 28858.

 1.4 CATEGORIES OF PERSONAL DATA WE MAY COLLECT.